elewites/ExpenseManager/README.md

     Total Costs: $$$$

+*This user story below (#4) has not been implemented yet, will work on it after phase 2 submission*
 4. As a user, I want to be able to view all expenses for a given month.
 Each expense should output in format: